alkacon/opencms-core/webapp/update/readme.txt

            Administration to export all the changes you have done after installing OpenCms.

-Follow the following steps to update from OpenCms 8.x and 9.x to @OPENCMS_VERSION@:
+Follow the following steps to update from OpenCms 10.x to @OPENCMS_VERSION@:

 1. Shutdown your OpenCms servlet container